fmalpartida/reloading-cost-calculator/README.md

 > **The bench-to-range loop.** The Journal and the Range Log together close the loop on every batch of ammo you press.
 The Journal tells you what you made and when.
 The Range Log tells you how each lot performed when it counted.
 Together, they make it straightforward to decide which loads are worth pressing again and which recipes to refine.

+**Step 4b (optional): Analyse your target**

+After a range session, open the **Targets** tab and create a new target record.
+Upload a photo of your target, calibrate the scale using a known reference distance, and mark each bullet impact.
+The application computes group statistics — extreme spread, mean radius, CEP50, windage and elevation offset from your point of aim, and more — immediately as you place shots.
+When you have multiple loads or charges on the same target, organise impacts into colour-coded groups to compare each group independently and view aggregate statistics across all groups.
+Link the target record to the range session to navigate between the two tabs with a single click.

 **Step 5 (optional): Review your costs and track break-even**

 With pressing sessions accumulating in the journal, open **Cost Analysis** and switch to **Rounds** mode.
 Your journal rounds are automatically added to your reload entries.
 Watch the break-even chart as your position on the reload line advances toward the intersection with factory costs.
 The stats panel shows you exactly how many rounds remain until your equipment pays for itself, and how much you have already saved.